BasicComputation/x64-lecture/A01 - Introduction.md

 There is for example assembly intructions for addition, subtraction and copy, they have a source and a destination operand. <br>
 For every variation of operands for an assembly instructions, there is a unique machine instruction. <br>
 There are tables inside the CPU for each machine instruction, so a machine instruction point to its table. <br>
-Those tables contains the steps that the CPU must do to perform the operation.
+Those tables contains the steps that the CPU must do to perform a operation.

-Some operations: copy, add, subtract, multiply, divide, compare, jumps, bit operations.
+Basic operations: copy, add, subtract, multiply, divide, compare, jumps, bit operations.

 Assembly instructions will be converted into machine instructions. <br>
 C++ is higher level code that will be converted into assembly code. <br>

 ## You need
-A computer with AMD or Intel CPU.
-The most common processor types in desktop and laptops.<br>
+A computer with 64 bit AMD or Intel CPU, the most common processor types in desktop and laptops.<br>
 Windows and the programming environment Visual Studio from Microsoft. <br>
 https://visualstudio.microsoft.com/